 7. Brands and Influencers Will Create More Episodic Content

-Videos on TikTok are short, at most sixty seconds.
+Videos on TikTok are short, until recently maxing out at sixty seconds.
 Indeed, the most common video length on the platform is still the original length of 15 seconds, and much of the music on TikTok is limited to that brief timeframe.
-However, both brands and influencers have discovered they can hook their audience by producing episodic content, i.e., a series of videos that follow on from each other.
+However, both brands and influencers have discovered they can hook their audience by producing episodic content, i.e., a series of videos following in sequence with each other.

 If you manage to hook an audience with the first video in your sequence, people want to see what follows.
 This is how some people tend to share in-depth videos on the platform – they simply split them into small chunks.

-You can’t just break up a long video without thought, however.
-You need to create a cliffhanger at the end of each episode to give the viewer a reason to carry onto the next video.
+You can't just break up a long video without thought, however.
+You need to create a cliffhanger at the end of each episode, giving the viewer a reason to carry on to the following video.

 8. Branded Hashtag Challenges Will Become Even More Popular on TikTok

 Hashtag challenges have been popular on TikTok since Jimmy Fallon set the #TumbleWeedChallenge during an episode of his show.
-In that case, the challenge was for people to roll on the ground like a tumbleweed while music from an old western plays in the background.
+The challenge was for people to roll on the ground like a tumbleweed while an old western style of music played in the background.

-The important thing is that you make your branded hashtag challenge fun for your followers.
-You don’t want it to look too obviously like an example of marketing.
+The important thing is to make your branded hashtag challenge fun for your followers.
+You don't want it to look too obviously like an example of marketing.

 9. User-Generated Content Will Become Increasingly Important to Marketers

 User-generated content (UGC) is becoming valuable for many brands across most social network sites.
-It can be challenging for brands to make fresh content continually, and if they can benefit from content created by others, then that makes their posting easier.
+However, it can be challenging for brands to make fresh content continually.
+If they can benefit from content created by others, that makes their posting easier.

-User-generated content is any type of content that fans or customers create for a brand – videos in the case of TikTok.
+User-generated content is any type of content that fans or customers create for a brand – videos, in the case of TikTok.
 Brands can use UGC to turn customers and supporters into brand advocates.
-Brands are now encouraging their customers to make and share videos on TikTok of them using their products, ideally using a branded hashtag.
+Brands are now encouraging their customers to make and share videos on TikTok depicting themselves using their products, ideally using a branded hashtag.

 10. Brands Will Use Duets More to Interact With Their Fans